What is a Fireplace Insert?

 February 20, 2018

 A fireplace insert can be an alternative to your traditional fireplace.
-It is a wood stove that has been modified by the manufacturer, which is used to convert a masonry fireplace into something more efficient.
+It is a wood or gas stove that has been modified by the manufacturer, which is used to convert a masonry fireplace into something more efficient.
 One of the main issues many have with masonry fireplaces is that they are relatively inefficient and polluting to many.

 How Does It Work?